Regulatory sequence: Enhancer activation and implementation

 Expression of genes in mammals can be upregulated when signals are transmitted to the promoters associated with the genes.
 Cis-regulatory DNA sequences that are located in DNA regions distant from the promoters of genes can have very large effects on gene expression, with some genes undergoing up to 100-fold increased expression due to such a cis-regulatory sequence.
 These cis-regulatory sequences include enhancers, silencers, insulators and tethering elements.
 Among this constellation of sequences, enhancers and their associated transcription factor proteins have a leading role in the regulation of gene expression.

 Enhancers are sequences of the genome that are major gene-regulatory elements.
 Enhancers control cell-type-specific gene expression programs, most often by looping through long distances to come in physical proximity with the promoters of their target genes.
 In a study of brain cortical neurons, 24,937 loops were found, bringing enhancers to promoters.
-Multiple enhancers, each often at tens or hundred of thousands of nucleotides distant from their target genes, loop to their target gene promoters and coordinate with each other to control expression of their common target gene.
+Multiple enhancers, each often at tens or hundreds of thousands of nucleotides distant from their target genes, loop to their target gene promoters and coordinate with each other to control expression of their common target gene.